shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### The Show Must Go On

 You can endure through encounters despite hecklers.
-You have Dazed Resistance while Sustaining a Performance spell.
+You have Dazed Resistance while Sustaining a performance.
 Additionally, you gain the following reaction:

 **Show Stopper**
 Trigger: Anything